AeloveRim/TahrovinGrit/README.md

 [Trade and Barter](https://www.nexusmods.com/skyrimspecialedition/mods/23081) alters the prices at which items are bought and sold, making it more difficult to make money through trade and making the various gold sinks (training, equipment maintenance, defeat...) more meaningful.

 If you're short on gold and lacking leads on how to make more, [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/17576) quests can help you get back on track.
 Simply check the quest bulletin board that can be found in any major city.
-If a missive board doesn't give you quest immediately on your first activation, wait a few moments and try again.
+If a missive board doesn't give you a list of quests immediately on your first activation, wait a few moments and try again.

 ## Survival and needs
 Tahrovin Grit uses [Sunhelm](https://www.nexusmods.com/skyrimspecialedition/mods/39414) and a stripped-down version of [Campsite](https://www.nexusmods.com/skyrimspecialedition/mods/22353) for its Survival elements.
 Eat, drink and sleep regularly to keep yourself in top condition, and avoid staying out in the cold too long without adequate protection.